brimoran/RDataViz/README.md

   ggtitle("Average Heights and Weights for American Women") # adding a title
 ```

-We can then add another line to include a text annotation:
+We can then add another line to include a text annotation.
+Again note the '+':

 ```r
 data <- women # load data